nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `exit`

+### Add emergency contact: `addemer`

+Adds an existing contact as an emergency contact.

+Format: `addemer INDEX [tag/TAG]`
+* `tag/TAG` Optional tag indicating the type of emergency contact, e.g. RA (residential assistant) or SO (security officer)

+Examples:
+* `addemer 1 RA`
+  * Indicates that the contact at index 1 is the residential assistant (RA) for contact during emergencies

+### Remove emergency contact: `delemer`

+Removes contact as an emergency contact.

+Note: Contact will not be deleted, only unmarked as an emergency contact.

+Format: `delemer INDEX`

+Examples:
+* `delemer 1`
+  * Indicates that contact at index 1 is no longer an emergency contact

+### List emergency contacts: `listemer`

+Lists all emergency contacts that have been registered.

+Format: `listemer [tag/TAG]`
+* `tag/TAG` Optional tag to filter for emergency contacts of a certain type, e.g. RA (residential assistant) or SO (security officer)

+Examples:
+* `listemer`
+* `listemer tag/RA`
+  * Only lists emergency contacts tagged as residential assistants (RA)

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.